 - Math majors have career options...: Professional mathematicians go by many job titles, most of which don't have "mathematician" in the title -- analysts, consultants, statisticians, researchers, industrial scientists, etc. The Bureau of Labor Statistics documents the bright future for mathematics as a profession over the upcoming decade:

+The department fosters career preparation by reimbursing fees for professional teaching and actuarial exams.
 For more information about the careers available for mathematics major, see this compiilation from the American Mathematical Society.

 - ..and they aren't all directly mathematical!: A mathematics major involves the mastery of critical thinking and reasoning that is useful in almost any job setting.
 For example, math majors are among the top scorers on the Law School Admissions Test (LSAT), vastly better than pre-law students, and law schools know it!
 Some data from the magoosh.com LSAT blog:

 The full range of career options are too lengthy to fit here, but we mention in particular careers in the actuarial sciences, biomathematics, cryptography, data mining, finance, industrial sciences, modeling, operations research, and teaching.
 See weusemath.org or the Mathematical Association of America's careers page for much more information and examples.

 Math majors are happy!
 A careercast.com ranking of overall job satisfaction of several hundred different careers revealed a clear trend.
 The ranking, based on environment, income, outlook, and stress, was heavily dominated by mathematics and mathematics-related fields.